Quiz 5 - Water Quality Questions

 1. Water that has moved underground has underground natural filtration, therefore its purity is guaranteed.
 (True or False)

-2. The reason(s) to sample and analyze a household water supply is/are to:
+2. The reason(s) to sample and analyze a household's water is/are to:

 a) Determine the kind of water treatment